No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 It’s obvious.

-DoorDash, EatStreet, and Instacart have proven that there’s a way for food delivery apps to achieve excellence in this area.
+DoorDash, EatStreet, and Instacart have proven that food delivery apps can achieve excellence in this area.

 Let’s discuss it.